-Taxes... is there any word capable of causing more stress and uncertainty?
-Whether you are a tycoon with a vast financial empire, or your assets are limited to a bank account and a car, the tax laws can either work for you or against you.
+Taxes can trigger stress and uncertainty.
+Whether you are a tycoon with a vast financial empire or your assets are limited to a bank account and a car, the tax laws can work for you and against you.
 Ultimately, we can all stand to handle our finances with more sophistication.
-This article (including the links below) explains the basics of tax return preparation, when your report your income and expenses to the Internal Revenue Service (IRS).
-It also explains how to complete certain sections of the form and provides information about how to get legal assistance with your tax related issues.
+This article (including the links below) explains the basics of tax return preparation and when to report your income and expenses to the Internal Revenue Service (IRS).

 Tax Return Preparation in Six Steps

 Once you determine which form to use, the next step is preparing your return.
 Simple mistakes in tax filings can result in an audit, which makes careful preparation particularly important.
 Follow the steps below to ensure your tax return is prepared correctly and the information provided is accurate.

 - Gather your financial records for income and expenses.

 - Get the forms, schedules, and publications you need.

 - Fill out your return, making sure to follow the steps provided by the IRS.

 - Double-check your return to make sure it's correct.

 - Sign and date your return.

 Most tax preparers now file online using tax software or e-file services.
 When filing taxes online, the software program can help you understand which forms to file, including any necessary schedules to fill out.
 When e-filing, taxpayers don't have to worry about printing out forms or attaching W-2s and schedules because it is all done electronically.
 However, just because you are filing electronically does not mean that your return is error-free.